-9.7 Data Analysis
+9.7.
+Data Analysis

-Detailed methodology for summary and statistical analyses of data collected in this study will be documented in a SAP that will be submitted with the current protocol.
-Analyses will be conducted separately by each data source, and results will be pooled via metaanalytic methods, if appropriate, at the end of the study.
+Detailed methodology for summary and statistical analyses of data collected in this study will be documented in a SAP, which will be dated, filed, and maintained by the sponsor.
+The SAP may modify the plans outlined in the protocol; any major modifications of primary endpoint definitions or their analyses would be reflected in a protocol amendment.

+Analyses will be conducted separately by each data source, and results will be pooled via meta- analytic methods, if appropriate, at the end of the study.
 The following subsections describe in a sequential way the different steps of the statistical analysis.